Cyber AssessValydex™by iFeelTech

 Executive Summary

-This guide focuses on practical risk controls for AI tool adoption: what to allow, what to block, how to monitor usage, and how to respond when incidents occur.
+This guide covers practical risk controls for AI tool adoption: what to allow, what to block, how to monitor usage, and how to respond when incidents occur.
 The goal is controlled enablement, not blanket prohibition.

 For teams formalizing control mapping, our AI Cyberattacks and NIST Guide adds a CSF-aligned implementation lens.